Print this role profile

 When reviewing a change request, the board typically considers the following factors: risk, strategic direction and cost implications.
 Once the decision to accept a change has been made, then, the change request is reviewed for prioritisation as to when it should be carried out.

 The ICT change manager needs to ensure that staff who actually make the changes are aware of and compliant with the change management processes and procedures.

-An ICT change manager exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+An ICT change manager exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the ICT change manager has level 5 capabilities, i.e. ensures and advises on the skills outlined below.